Gravity (2013 film): Plot

 The Space Shuttle Explorer, commanded by veteran astronaut Matt Kowalski, is in Earth orbit to service the Hubble Space Telescope.
 Dr. Ryan Stone is aboard on her first space mission, to perform hardware upgrades on the telescope.

-During a spacewalk, Mission Control in Houston warns Explorers crew about a rapidly expanding cloud of space debris caused by the Russians shooting down a defunct spy satellite (see Kessler syndrome), and orders the crew to return to Earth immediately.
+During a spacewalk, Mission Control in Houston warns Explorers crew about a rapidly expanding cloud of space debris caused by the Russians shooting down a defunct spy satellite, and orders the crew to return to Earth immediately.
 Communication with Mission Control is lost shortly after, as more communication satellites are disabled by debris.

-Debris strikes the Explorer and Hubble, tearing Stone from the shuttle.
-Kowalski, using a Manned Maneuvering Unit (MMU), rescues her and they return to the Explorer, discovering that it has suffered catastrophic damage and the rest of the crew are dead.
+Debris strikes Explorer and Hubble, tearing Stone from the shuttle.
+Kowalski, using a Manned Maneuvering Unit (MMU), rescues her and they return to Explorer, discovering that it has suffered catastrophic damage and the rest of the crew are dead.
 Kowalski decides they should use the MMU to reach the International Space Station (ISS), which is in orbit about 900 mi away.
 He estimates that they have 90 minutes before the debris field completes an orbit and threatens them again.

 On their way to the ISS, the two discuss Stone's home life and her daughter, who died young in an accident.
 As they approach the station, they see that the ISS's crew has evacuated using one of its two Soyuz spacecraft, with the remaining craft exhibiting damage and unable to return to Earth.
 Kowalski suggests using it to travel to the nearby Chinese Tiangong space station, (Note: This Tiangong Space Station discussed here is Tiangong-1.)
 100 km away, to board its similar Shenzhou spacecraft and return to Earth.